Customer Retention Strategies for Small Business Owners & Agencies

 Video content creation

 Those ordering content creation might also be interested in graphics for the blog posts, so it’s easy to upsell them.
 Others might want you to turn their written content into a video format they can share on social media.

 Don’t forget to ask customers when they create an account if they’d like to opt-in before you send any marketing related emails.
 We have a handy opt-in field item for order forms.

 5. Reach out to your best users

-SPP also has a reports feature that enables you to determine who your best customers are, this month, this year or throughout all time.
-Since these clients are already loyal, they’re likely willing to make additional purchases or recommend you to their network.
+SPP has a client report feature that enables you to determine who your best customers are—this month, this year or throughout all time.
+Since they are already loyal, they might be interested in making additional purchases.

 While you may be tempted to use automation here, these high-value clients will respond much better to a personal message from the founder or their account manager.